 Stanley A. Ledebuhr, a retired Winona teacher, donated a 20-acre, Buffalo County bluff directly across the river from Winona to Mississippi Valley Conservancy in 2008.
 Ledebuhr, a lifelong Winona resident who taught in Winona public schools for 32 years, stipulated that the land should be open for public use.
 He owned the bluff for 30 years and has many memories of playing there as a child.
 He said that the bluff used to be a nesting site for peregrine falcons.

 The scenic bluff property includes dry prairie, dry cliffs, former oak opening, southern dry-, dry-mesic and mesic forest, emergent aquatic wetland and surrogate grasslands.
-These natural communities provide habitat for a variety of rare and declining species, such as the State Endangered Peregrine Falcon, State-threatened Great Egretand the State Special Concern Bald Eagle and a variety of reptiles.
+These natural communities provide habitat for a variety of rare and declining species.
 The property is visible from St. Mary's in Winona.
 From the bluff top, one can see all of Winona and a broad swath of the Mississippi River valley.

 Ledebuhr registered the property as a natural area with The Nature Conservancy in 1986.
 TNC asked him for a name for the site and he chose "Angel's Monument,” a tribune to his late wife, Marian.
 He realized the importance of seeing the land protected, especially after a neighbor died and a developer bought the adjacent land and built homes and cut all the trees down.